Why there are no Parallel Universes

 The Multiverse has become a hotly discussed theory in physics in recent decades.
 I won’t get into the details of that, in part because I am not qualified to do so, but it all has to do with the mathematics of the Big Bang and the Initial Singularity.
 In a nutshell The Multiverse is a consequence of an infinite number of ongoing Big Bang events.

-Physicists have speculated that if there are an infinite number of universes, all governed by the same physical and mathematical laws, there must also be an infinite number of parallel universes, where alternate versions of ourselves live identical, and nearly identical lives.
+Physicists have speculated that if there are an infinite number of universes, all governed by the same physical and mathematical laws, there must also be an infinite number of parallel universes.
+In these parallel unverses alternate versions of ourselves live identical, and nearly identical lives.
 This humble, mostly ignorant, layman, begs to differ.
 It all has to do with the picture of the cosmic microwave background radiation, CMBR, from the Big Bang taken by the Planck satellite in 2013.

 However, there was a time when this was not the case.
 When you look at that famous picture of the CMBR the subtle differences in temperature are a product of the randomness of quantum mechanics, and they are what lead to the structure we see in our universe, and this proves that the “butterfly effect” is real.
 The “butterfly effect” is the idea that seemingly insignificant actions, such as random quantum fluctuations, can have enormous consequences.
 This was most famously expressed in the short story “A Sound of Thunder” by Ray Bradbury, first published in 1952.

 The Infinitely Random Nature of Quantum Mechanics